vishnuvenugopal007/RESTful-Blog/README.md

 # RESTful-Blog
-Built a simple blog using RESTful Routing and Semantic UI.
+A blog built using RESTful Routing and Semantic UI.